achristen/Meteobike/QGIS-Analysis/readme.md

 For a further statitical analysis, it can be advantageous to export calculated statistics and joined attributes in QGIS into another high-level programming language such as `R`.

-To export data from any layer you right-click the corresponding layer and select `Export` > `Save Frature as...`.
+To export data from any layer you right-click the corresponding layer and select `Export` > `Save Features as...`.
 For example the joined layer 'ALL-SYSTEMS-2021-06-15-LC' can be exported to statistically analyze whether there is a significant correlation between `lc_tree` and air temperatures.

 ![Images/QGIS_ExportMenu.png](Images/QGIS_ExportMenu.png)

 In the Dialog that appears, choose under `Format`: `Comma Separated Values`, choose a save location and name under `File name` (clicking on the `...` button) and confirm by clicking `OK`.
 For example you can export the joined layer of air temperatures with land cover fractions (`TEXT`).

 ![Images/QGIS_Export.png](Images/QGIS_Export.png)